-CCR is transported via truck at the facility using a combination of paved and unpaved facility roads.
+CCR is transported via truck at the facility using unpaved facility roads.
 Table 2-3 below identifies CCR fugitive dust control measures that have been selected for use by the facility during transport of CCR.
 The facility will use the identified measures when transporting CCR to minimize CCR from becoming airborne at the facility.

-CCR Activity CCR Fugitive Dust Control Measure Transportation of CCR at the facility CCR to be emplaced in the landfill is conditioned before emplacement.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure CCR to be emplaced in the landfill is conditioned before emplacement.
 Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation.
-Cover or enclose trucks used to transport CCR fly ash.
-Covering or enclosing trucks transporting CCR on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Limit the speed of vehicles to no more than 15 mph on facility roads.
-Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Cover or enclose trucks used to transport CCR other than fly ash, as necessary.
-Covering or enclosing trucks transporting CCR on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Sweep or rinse off the outside of the trucks transporting CCR, as necessary.
+Transportation of CCR Limit the speed of vehicles to no more than 15 mph on facility roads.
+Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks. at the facility Sweep or rinse off the outside of the trucks transporting CCR, as necessary.
 Removing CCR present on the outside of the truck minimizes the potential for movement of the truck or wind to cause CCR fugitive dust to become airborne.
 Remove CCR, as necessary, deposited on facility road surfaces during transport.
 Removing CCR deposited on facility road surfaces as a result of transport minimizes the potential for CCR fugitive dust generation from vehicle traffic.
-Water CCR haul roads, including landfill roads, as necessary.
-Watering CCR haul roads, as well as landfill roads, minimizes the potential for dust generation to occur as a result of CCR hauling traffic and heavy equipment use.